vivliostyle/vfm/spec/vfm.md

 ## Principles

 1. Open discussion - steadily improving through open discussion and feedback from the vast community.
-1. Provides reference implementation for parsing and converting VFM to HTML, allowing other non-Vivliostyle projects to use this syntax for their own purposes.
+1. Provides reference implementation for parsing and converting VFM to HTML, allowing other non-Vivliostyle projects to use this syntax for their purposes.

 ### VFM

 1. Rule of least surprise
    - Should be lined and matched to another Markdown syntax.
-1. **Not intended** to be a superset/subset of either CommonMark or GFM.
-1. Backward compatible syntax (should not be incorrectly rendered in Markdown editor like Typora).
+1. (Mostly) backward-compatible syntax. should not be incorrectly rendered in Markdown editor like Typora.

 ### HTML